AICC/CMI-5_Spec_Current/cmi5_spec.md

 ### 8.1.5 activityId
 <table>
   <tr><th align="right" nowrap>Description:</th><td>The Activity ID of the AU being launched.</td></tr>
   <tr><th align="right" nowrap>LMS Usage:</th><td>The LMS MUST generate a unique activityId for the AU.
 The LMS MUST place its value in the query string.
-The activityId generated MUST NOT match the AU's ID (publisher id) from the course structure (See Section 13.1.4 - AU Metadata).
+The activityId generated MUST NOT match the AU's ID (publisher ID) from the course structure (See Section 13.1.4 - AU Metadata).
 The LMS MUST use the same generated activityId on all subsequent launches (for the same AU) within the same registration.
 The LMS SHOULD use the same generated activityId (for the same AU) for all registrations.</td></tr>
   <tr><th align="right" nowrap>AU Usage:</th><td>The AU MUST get the <strong><em>activityId</em></strong> value from the query string.
 The AU MUST use the <strong><em>activityId</em></strong> value as the ID property of the Object in all "cmi5 defined" statements.</td></tr>
   <tr><th align="right" nowrap>Data type:</th><td>String (URL-encoded)</td></tr>
   <tr><th align="right" nowrap>Value space:</th><td>IRI</td></tr>